I like cheering for the underdog.

 Supplementing with Alpha-GPC improves memory, learning ability, focus, and mental energy.

-Bacopa is best known for improving mental focus and flexibility by increasing the sensitivity of receptor sites at the synapses.
+Bacopa is best known for improving focus and mental flexibility by increasing the sensitivity of receptor sites at the synapses.

-3) CAT’S CLAW – Provides neuroprotective qualities as an antioxidant, soaking up free radicals that can cause inflammation in bodily tissues, including the brain.
+Cat’s Claw – Provides neuroprotective qualities as an antioxidant, soaking up free radicals that can cause inflammation in bodily tissues, including the brain.

 Studies have also shown that Cat’s Claw increases levels of Brain-Derived-Neurotrophic-Factor(BDNF).